“I just left him for two seconds”

 If your search has not been successful yet, you should try checking at the local pet emergency hospitals to see if your pet is admitted there.
 Again, you should have an updated picture of the pet that you can show to the staff at the hospital.

-Veterinary emergency hospitals regularly provide medical care to injured pets that are collected by well-wishers and brought to the hospital.
-If the lost dog got into a fight with other dogs or was involved in an accident, you should visit these clinics to see if the pet is undergoing care in these local centers.
+Veterinary emergency hospitals regularly provide medical care to injured pets rescued at the verge of death by well-wishers and brought to the hospital.
+If the lost dog got into a fight with other dogs or has involvement in an accident, you should visit these clinics to see if the pet is undergoing care in these local centers.

 If you can’t find your pet within the hospital, you should leave some information about your pet such as “a missing dog poster” and your contact information, so that they can reach you if anything new comes up.